Each of our amazing volunteers has their own story about why they volunteer.

 I have been volunteering since 2009 after my sister in law suggested that I try volunteering with Jewish Care.
 Before that I had worked for 11 years with Barnet Mencap.

 At first I helped in the Fundraising Department, which was not very exhilarating, but the staff made me feel so welcome and part of the team.
 In the meantime, I noticed a Jewish Care volunteering opportunity for a manicurist at one of the residential homes.
-I went for it, and started working at Kay Court, (now closed) and enjoying the challenge immensely.
+I went for it, and started working at Kay Court, (now closed) and enjoyed the challenge immensely.
 My mother had dementia, so working with vulnerable residents was second nature to me.

 The Volunteers Department was aware of my background in event planning, and asked whether I would be interested in organising the annual Volunteers Awards.
 I gathered quotes for catering and venue setting up which I thoroughly enjoyed and I assisted with the Awards in 2011 too.